 7 To foster the relationship between graduate education and scholarly research.

-8 To assist and advise the dean.
+8 To assist and advise the Dean of the Graduate College.

 9 To participate in grievance procedures and disciplinary matters at the request of the Dean of the Graduate College.